-The Vancouver Landfill in Delta accepts asbestos waste, except for drywall containing asbestos, from municipalities within Metro Vancouver.
+The Vancouver Landfill in Delta accepts asbestos waste for disposal from municipalities within Metro Vancouver.
 The Transfer Station does not accept asbestos waste of any kind.

 What is asbestos?